Finance

 What is the difference between short-term and long-term capital gains?

-Are there ways to legally reduce capital gains tax?
+How can I reduce capital gains tax?